 Minimalist, gray-heavy palettes melted away in favor for warmer more personal designs.
 Wellness design and features were in demand in a way they never had been before and interior designers, architects, and builders shifted their focus to deliver.

-Interior design for wellbeing involves creating spaces that promote physical, mental, and emotional health, fostering a sense of balance, comfort, and harmony within a given environment.
+Interior design wellness involves creating spaces that promote physical, mental, and emotional health, fostering a sense of balance, comfort, and harmony within a given environment.
 Fireplaces have been cherished for centuries not just for their warmth but also for the sense of comfort, relaxation, and wellbeing they bring to a space.

 No one has ever questioned this.
 Everyone agrees that fireplaces are comforting and pleasant—but no one really knows why.